alan-mroczek/ai-cli-help/README.md

-  Enter a number to select a command r - Regenerate suggestions c - Add a comment or clarification
-  0 or empty - Quit
+  Enter a number to select a command r - Regenerate suggestions c - Add a comment or clarification q, 0 or empty - Quit

 Your choice:
 ```